bokner/solverl/README.md

   - `solver`: Solver id supported by your Minizinc configuration.
 Default: "gecode".
   - `time_limit`: Time in msecs given to Minizinc to find a solution.
 Default: 300000 (5 mins).
-  - `minizinc_executable`: Full path to Minizinc executable (you'd need it if executable cannot be located by your system).
+  - `minizinc_executable`: Full path to Minizinc executable (you'd need it if `minizinc` executable cannot be located by your system).
   - `solution_handler`: Module or function that controls processing of solutions and/or metadata.
 Default: MinizincHandler.DefaultAsync.

     Check out [Solution handlers](#solution-handlers) for more details.